Active

 Directory management tool clears the clutter

-ADSI Edit is a free tool that can repair Active Directory corruption or
+ADSI Edit is a free tool that can repair Active Directory corruption or remove unwanted clutter.
+But use it incorrectly and it can spell disaster.

 Windows